WORLD’S LARGEST CERTIFIED SUSTAINABLE FISHERY

 The Largest Certified Sustainable Fishery in the World

 To support our longtime and ongoing commitment to make Wild Alaska Pollock ever more sustainable, GAPP has partnered with leading global sustainability consulting firm Quantis to perform a life cycle assessment (LCA) of Wild Alaska Pollock.
 An LCA is a rigorous quantitative assessment of the resource and energy inputs, and the waste and emission outputs, of each stage of a product’s life, from acquisition of the product and raw materials, to transport and processing, and through to distribution, use and end-of-use disposal.
 This LCA will focus particularly on the steps from fishing to final product packaging.
 The goals of the LCA are to better understand and communicate the environmental footprint of Wild Alaska Pollock to our customers and consumers, to illustrate how Wild Alaska Pollock compares to the published environmental impacts of other protein options, and to identify areas where we can continue to improve the sustainability of Wild Alaska Pollock.

 The LCA kicked off in October of 2019.
 Quantis is working with GAPP and our fishery and processing partners to gather the needed data about the resources and processes they use, and will use best-in-class scientific and quantitative analysis approaches and software tools to assess and summarize the environmental impact of Wild Alaska Pollock, in terms of impacts to climate, ecosystems, human health, and resource usage.
-Our goal is to publicly share the results of the LCA in Fall 2020.
+Our goal is to publicly share the results of the LCA during 2021.
 We are excited to take this latest step in quantifying and communicating the environmental profile of Wild Alaska Pollock, and to be able to use this learning to continue identifying new ways to make Wild Alaska Pollock even more sustainable.